jokergoo/simona/README.md

 ## Introduction

-The package implements a rich set of methods for semantic similarity analysis on bio-ontologies.
-They include methods for information contents, similarities between two terms as well as similarities between two groups of terms.
-It also implements visualizations on DAGs.
+This package implements infrastructures for ontology analysis by offering efficient data structures, fast ontology traversal methods, and elegant visualizations.
+It provides a robust toolbox supporting over 70 methods for semantic similarity analysis.

-The methods of information content implemented in **simona** are mainly from the [supplementary file](https://academic.oup.com/bib/article/18/5/886/2562801#supplementary-data) of the paper ["Mazandu et al., Gene Ontology semantic similarity tools: survey on features and challenges for biological knowledge discovery.
+Most methods implemented in **simona** are from the [supplementary file](https://academic.oup.com/bib/article/18/5/886/2562801#supplementary-data) of the paper ["Mazandu et al., Gene Ontology semantic similarity tools: survey on features and challenges for biological knowledge discovery.
 Briefings in